 The BC Supreme Court recently dismissed an action brought against the Regional District of Okanagan-Similkameen (the “RDOS”) by a land owner and developer seeking lost profits and other damages relating to the alleged frustration of his attempts to move forward with a planned large-scale development.
-Jeff Locke and Josh Krusell of Stewart McDannold Stewart successfully defended the RDOS in this proceeding.
+Jeff Locke and Josh Krusell of Stewart McDannold Stuart successfully defended the RDOS in this proceeding.
 The developer’s claim largely related to the decision of the RDOS Board to down-zone the subject property after it was discovered that the property had been inadvertently up-zoned years earlier.

 The Court’s decision, cited as 0956375 B.C.
 Ltd. v Regional District of Okanagan-Similkameen, 2020 BCSC 743, addresses several legal issues relevant to local governments, including:

 - A public law duty of care vs. a private law duty;

 - Solicitor-client privilege over legal advice received pertaining to a matter ultimately going before a Board or Council at a public hearing;

 - The ability of local governments to correct an error in zoning; and

 - The tort of misfeasance of public office.